Safety Net Income Benefit (SNIB)

 Transport Accident Act 1986 reference: s.54A(5) and s.4(1)

-Is the SNIB taxed and does the TAC issue a Statement of Earnings?
+Is the SNIB taxed and does the TAC issue an annual payment summary or income statement?

-The SNIB is a taxable income payment and the TAC will issue a Statement of Earnings at the end of each financial year.
+The SNIB is a taxable income payment and the TAC will issue a payment summary at the end of each financial year.

 Does the statutory weekly maximum amount get indexed?